MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/sqldev-py6-operationalize-the-model.md

 monikerRange: ">=sql-server-2017||>=sql-server-linux-ver15||>=azuresqldb-mi-current||=sqlallproducts-allversions"
 ---

-# Run predictions using Python embedded in a stored procedure
+# Python tutorial: Run predictions using Python embedded in a stored procedure
  [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]

 In part five of this five-part tutorial series, you'll learn to *operationalize* the models that you trained and saved in the previous part.